GENS Course Proposals

 In a Writing Across the Curriculum (W2) course, writing is a focus of study, but not the primary focus.
 Instead, the primary focus of the course is another subject like history, algebra, or marketing, while students demonstrate their learning through writing and receive instruction in writing.
 Instructors of a W2 course should spend about 15-20% of the time for the class (in class or online) engaged in activities should help students become better writers, such as assigning focused writing activities in class and/or as homework, offering direct instruction in writing, assigning reading about writing in a textbook, handout, or online reference, distributing models of assigned writing assignments, providing feedback on student drafts, and meeting in conferences with students.
 A minimum of 30% of a student final grade should reflect the quality of his/her writing in the class.

-In 2015 Writing Accross the Curriculum adopted a new application, aligned with ELOs.
+In 2018 Writing Accross the Curriculum is piloting a new, streamlined application form that is aligned with ELOs.
 A Youtube video provides an introduction to proposing a W2 course.
 Sample applications are also found below, with thanks to the authors.

 Deanna Button, CRIM 2140 : application